 Thursday Thoughts with Jason Beem Feb.
 26, 2026

 A good Thursday morning to you all!
-I wanted to write today a little bit about communication from tracks to the public on a variety of things.
-As a racecaller, my primary duty is always to inform the public about not only what happens during the race, but about prices, inquiries, changes, and even paging someone to let them know they left their lights on in the parking lot.
-So this is a topic I think about a fair bit and how can we do it better?
+I wanted to write a little bit today about communication from tracks to the public on a variety of things.
+As a racecaller, my primary duty is always to inform the public not only about what happens during the race, but about prices, inquiries, changes, and even paging someone to let them know they left their lights on in the parking lot.
+So this is a topic I think about a fair bit, and how we can do it better?

-Have a great weekend everyone!
+Have a great weekend, everyone!

 ADVERTISEMENT